py-smart-gardena/py-smart-gardena/README.md

 ## Description

-This library aims to provide python way to communicate with gardena smart gateway and all smart gardena systems.
+This library aims to provide python way to communicate with gardena smart systems and all gardena smart equipments.
+Configuration of the equipement and inclusion has still to be done using the Gardena application or web site.
 For now, this library only supports retrieving information, it should soon be able ot interact with devices to integrate in your automation system.